J2Ski India J2Ski logo

 Snow unlikely

-Zell am See has no new snow forecast in the next 48 hours.
+Zell am See has 4cm new snow forecast in the next 48 hours.

 Zell am See Snow Report

-Snow report from Saalbach Hinterglemm (13km from Zell am See)
+Snow report from Saalbach Hinterglemm (near Zell am See)

 Saalbach Hinterglemm Snow Depths and Conditions.